The Healthy Hair Diet

 For most people, foods can provide all the iron necessary for good health and strong hair.
 However, before menopause, women may want to consider taking a standard multivitamin that contains the daily value for iron.
 Never take straight iron pills without a doctor’s supervision – taking excessive amounts when your body is not deficient can be detrimental to your health.

-• Good sources of iron-rich protein include oysters, lean beef, turkey, duck, lamb, chicken, pork, shrimp and eggs.
+• Good sources of iron-rich protein include oysters, lean beef, turkey, duck, lamb, chicken, pork, shrimp and eggs (not FRIED!
+Try to bake or broil these foods.
+For eggs, go with boiled eggs instead).

 • Good sources of vegetarian iron rich protein include tofu, soybeans, lentils, beans and black-eyed peas.